What is an Operations Manager?

 Duties and Responsibilities

-The duties and responsibilities of an operations manager can vary depending on the industry, organization, and specific job requirements.
-However, here are some common responsibilities typically associated with the role of an operations manager:
+The duties and responsibilities of an operations manager can vary depending on the industry, company size, and specific organizational needs.
+However, some common duties and responsibilities typically associated with this role include:

 Types of Operations Managers